-Conditional Termination (aka, a Richmond order ) - This award terminates on a specified date unless prior to that time the recipient successfully petitions a judge to extend support.
-Typically the petition must demonstrate that certain assumptions made by the first judge never materialized (and the failure of these assumptions to materialize was not the recipient's fault).
-This type of award is often called a Richmond order, based on the name of the underlying case that established the concept - Marriage of Richmond.
+Conditional Termination (aka, a Richmond order) – This award terminates on a specified date unless prior to that time the recipient successfully petitions a judge to extend support.
+Typically a successful petition must demonstrate that certain assumptions made by the first judge never materialized (and the failure of these assumptions to materialize was not the recipient’s fault).
+This type of award is often called a Richmond order, based on the name of the underlying case that established the concept: Marriage of Richmond.

-A marriage of less than 10 years is typically known as a marriage of "short duration."
+A marriage of less than 10 years is typically known as a marriage of “short duration.”
 A marriage of short duration requires either a fixed period award of spousal support or a conditional termination award.
-Prior to 1989, a judge was permitted to make an indefinite award of spousal support in a marriage of short duration, but thanks to several cases, this is no longer true.
+Prior to 1989, a judge was permitted to make an indefinite award of spousal support in a short-term marriage, but thanks to several cases, this is no longer true.

 The standard period of spousal support in a marriage of short duration is one-half the length of the marriage.
 In other words, if the spouses were married six years, spousal support would continue for three years.
 The California Legislature has decreed that this is a “reasonable” amount of time for a spouse to become self-sufficient.